lxjv/zeppelin/src/content/pages/colophon.md

 subtitle: How this is beamed into your home.
 ---

-laker.tech is made with [Eleventy](https://11ty.dev), and hosted using [Caddy](https://caddyserver.com) on my VPS, [Eclipse](https://eclipse.laker.tech)
+laker.tech is made with [Eleventy](https://11ty.dev), and hosted using [Caddy](https://caddyserver.com) on my VPS, [Eclipse](https://eclipse.laker.tech).

 Everything was written by hand, using Neovim.
 I don't use AI.
-In fact I like writing

 The font you see everywhere is **Albert Sans** and code blocks use `IBM Plex Mono`.
 They are served by Bunny Fonts.